Leopold, Count von Thun und Hohenstein: Bohemian nationalist

-After his return home interested himself greatly in the revival of Czech language and Czech literature and the growth of Bohemian nationalism.
+After his return home he interested himself greatly in the revival of Czech language and Czech literature and the growth of Bohemian nationalism.
 He formed a personal friendship with František Palacký and other Czech leaders.
 He helped in the foundation of schools in which Czech should be taught, and set himself to acquire some knowledge of the language.
 He was also interested in prison reform, on which he wrote, and other philanthropic work.
 After serving under Stadion in Galicia, he was appointed in 1848, after the outbreak of the revolution, Regierungspräsident (president of the administration) and acting Statthalter (governor) in Bohemia.

 He had scarcely entered on his duties when the rebellion of June broke out in Prague.
 In order to avoid bloodshed, he went down to the insurgents on the barricade, but was seized by them, imprisoned, and for some time his life was in danger.
 On his release he vigorously supported Alfred I, Prince of Windisch-Grätz, who was in command of the troops, in the restoration of order, but thereby lost his popularity and was superseded.
 He still defended the Bohemian national movement, and in one of his writings laid down the principle that nationality was one of the interests outside the control of the state.